Private equity firms circling Sainsbury's with view to launch bids - Sunday Times - NewsBreak

 Private equity firms circling Sainsbury's with view to launch bids - Sunday Times

-American buyout giant Apollo is said to be running the rule over the supermarket group, the newspaper reported bit.ly/3sAaTeZ.
+American buyout giant Apollo (APO.N) is said to be running the rule over the supermarket group, the newspaper reported.

 It remains in talks to join the Fortress-led consortium bidding for Morrisons and any involvement in that deal may preclude a move for Sainsbury's, the report said, adding Apollo's interest in Sainsbury's is exploratory.